Kingston and Surbiton: Boundaries

+Historic
-1997–2010: The Royal Borough of Kingston upon Thames wards of Berrylands, Burlington, Chessington North, Chessington South, Grove, Hook, Malden Manor, Norbiton Park, Norbiton, St James, St Mark's, Surbiton Hill, Tolworth East, Tolworth South, and Tolworth West.

-2010–2024: The Royal Borough of Kingston upon Thames wards of Alexandra, Berrylands, Beverley, Chessington North and Hook, Chessington South, Grove, Norbiton, Old Malden, St James, St Mark's, Surbiton Hill, and Tolworth and Hook Rise.
+1997–2010: The Royal Borough of Kingston upon Thames wards of Berrylands, Burlington, Chessington North, Chessington South, Grove, Hook, Malden Manor, Norbiton Park, Norbiton, St James, St Mark's, Surbiton Hill, Tolworth East, Tolworth South, and Tolworth West.2010–2024: The Royal Borough of Kingston upon Thames wards of Alexandra, Berrylands, Beverley, Chessington North and Hook, Chessington South, Grove, Norbiton, Old Malden, St James, St Mark's, Surbiton Hill, and Tolworth and Hook Rise.

 The new contents reflected the revision of ward names and boundaries which came into effect at the 2002 local elections.

 As part of its Fifth periodic review of Westminster constituencies, the Boundary Commission (Note: For the subregion used see South London) made minor changes to re-align the constituency boundaries with the boundaries of the local government divisions (wards); moving the entirety of the Beverley ward, which had been partly in Richmond Park, into Kingston and Surbiton.
 The associated public consultation received 11 submissions, of which 10 in support.
 The revisions came into effect at the 2010 general election.

+Current

+Further to the completion of the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the seat was subject to boundary changes, with the Old Malden and St James wards (as they existed on 1 December 2020) being transferred to Wimbledon.
+In part compensation, the Coombe Vale ward was transferred in from Richmond Park.

+Following these changes, as well as reflecting the 2022 local government review, the constituency now comprises the following: